 DIY Spot Removers for Upholstery Stains

 The sooner you treat a spot, the better your chances of removing it.
 If you catch it right away, you might be able to get away with simply blotting with a microfiber cloth, says Kenny Schultz of MyClean cleaning service.
 If water is safe to use on your upholstery, there are also many DIY upholstery cleaning tactics you can try.
 Vacuum before attempting removal to reduce the risk of spreading the stain, and always test in an inconspicuous spot first.
 Try these tricks to remove stains from upholstered furniture:

 - General upholstery stain removal: Start with club soda.
 Dab it on gently with a clean, white cloth.
 Two more easy options: a little vinegar (left to sit for about 15 minutes before blotting with clear water) or a solution of mild dish soap and water.

 - Grease or oil stains: Sprinkle with salt, let sit, then dab with soap and water.
 Alternatively, try rubbing alcohol instead of salt.

 - Coffee stains: Blot in a mixture of equal parts water and vinegar with a little dish detergent.

 - Crayon stains: Work in a dab of non-gel toothpaste, then rinse with clear water.

 - Blood stains: Blot with hydrogen peroxide, then water.

 - Red wine stains: Sprinkle with salt.
-Blot with hydrogen peroxide or lemon juice.
-Blot with water to rinse.
+Blot with hydrogen peroxide or lemon juice, then rinse by blotting with water.